 A high-quality station will provide easy transfers between local buses and rapid transit services.
-It will be built as part of the Eastern Busway project.
+The design and location of the Botany Interchange is still being considered and the station will be built as part of the Eastern Busway project.

-The Southwest Gateway Programme consists of three connected transport projects that will provide greater choice and reliability for travel around south and east Auckland, including to and from the airport.
+The Southwest Gateway Programme will provide safer and more reliable travel choice to move around south and east Auckland including to and from the airport.